hackbg/fadroma/packages/client/client-connect.spec.ts.md

 }
 ```

-Bundles implement the same overall APIs as Agents.
+A `Bundle` is designed to serve as a stand-in for its corresponding
+`Agent`, and therefore implements the same API methods.
-Some operations, however, don't make sense in the context of
+  * However, some operations don't make sense in the middle of a Bundle.
-a Bundle.
-Most importantly, querying any state from the chain
+  * Most importantly, querying any state from the chain
     must be done either before or after the bundle.
+  * Trying to query state from a `Bundle` agent will fail.

 ```typescript
 import { Client } from '.'